albinwwells/Raster-Basics/README.md

 Dependencies to run `raster_basics` can be installed manually or via the `requirements.txt` file.
 Download the file, navigate to it's directory in the terminal, and install dependencies by typing `pip install -r requirements.txt` or `conda install --file requirements.txt`.
 If creating a new conda environment for `raster_basics`, you may also need to `conda install pip` initially.
 This should install all the dependencies needed to run the `raster_basics` module.

 ## Functions
- - `rOpen`: open a geotiff file as an array
+ - `rOpen`: open a geotiff file as an array, and/or get the geotiff resolution and coordinate system
  - `show_fig`: show geotiff as a matplotlib figure
  - `rasterLike`: save array as a raster
  - `shpReprojection`: reproject shapefile